fireHedgehog/react-smtc-ui-utils/README.md

 #step
-See the get start page of github pages: https://firehedgehog.github.io/react-smtc-ui-utils/
+See the get start-page of github pages: https://firehedgehog.github.io/react-smtc-ui-utils/